 When working on this project, I first started with Method No.1, which I usually have great success with on big flat surfaces, as it helps eliminating bubbles.
 But since the decoupage surface on these candles was small and not flat, I also gave Method No.2 a try, and I have to say that was much easier and faster.
 Still, I will show you both methods, so you can choose whichever would seem easier for you.

-Method No. 1: Spreading the glue on the surface
+Decoupage Candle Method No. 1 – Spreading the glue on the surface

 I poured some Mod Podge into a small bowl, as that makes it easier to work with.
 Mod Podge matte is my preference, but any Mod Podge will work.
-As a matter of fact, Greg almost finished my Mod Podge Matte while working on his Patriotic post last year, so I had to use whatever Mod Podge I had on hand for this project.
+As a matter of fact, Greg almost finished my bottle of matte while working on that disastrous first Mod Podge project of his, so I had to use whatever Mod Podge I had on hand for this project.

 Then, using a sponge brush, I started spreading the Mod Podge on my LED candle.
 As you can see from the pictures above, you only need a moderate amount of Mod Podge – not too much nor to little.
 The only trick here is spreading the Mod Podge evenly.